Registering a stillbirth

 The registrar will ask for the following details:

-For further information contact your local register office.
+For further information, please contact your local register office.